Qile0317/APackOfTheClones/README.md

 vizAPOTC(pbmc, orig.ident = c("P17B", "P17L"), seurat_clusters = c(1, 3, 4))
 ```

-Additional features and use-cases are covered in the vignettes and documentation, including options to store seperate runs with different parameters on the same seurat object, highlighting clonotypes, getting shared clonotypes across clusters, displaying links between them, and more.
+Additional features and use-cases are covered in the vignettes and documentation, including options to store separate runs with different parameters on the same seurat object, highlighting clonotypes, getting shared clonotypes across clusters, displaying links between them, and more.

 ### Package conventions